2019 11

 1947 MEYNEY 95p

 Tasted in April 2011.
 From magnum.
-A great wine from legendary vintage, still fresh and lively, intense blackcurrants on the nose and palate, great elegance and persistent aftertaste.
+A great wine from legendary vintage, still fresh and lively, with intense blackcurrants on the nose and palate, great elegance, and a persistent aftertaste.
 Awesome treat.